 - Execution of test cases

-Testing is a critical part of software development life cycle.
-To provide quality software, an organization must perform testing in a systematic way.
-Once test cases are written, the tester executes them and compares the expected result with an actual result in order to verify the system and ensure it operates correctly.
-Writing test cases and executing them manually is an intensive task for any organization, which can result in the success of any business if executed properly.
+Testing is a critical part of the software development life cycle.
+To provide quality software, an organization must systematically perform testing.
+After writing test cases, the tester executes them.
+They compare the expected result with an actual result to verify the system and ensure it operates correctly.
+Writing test cases and manually performing them is an intensive task for any organization but will succeed if executed properly.

 Phase 6: Deployment

-During this next phase, the system is deployed to a real-life (the client’s) environment where the actual user begins to operate the system.
-All data and components are then placed in the production environment.
-This phase is also called referred to as ‘delivery.’
+During this next phase, the system is deployed to a real-life (the client’s) environment where actual users can begin operating the system.
+All data and components are present in the production environment.
+This phase is also called ‘delivery.’

 Phase 7: Maintenance

-In the maintenance phase, any necessary enhancements, corrections, and changes will be made to make sure the system continues to work, and stay updated to meet the business goals.
-It is necessary to maintain and upgrade the system from time to time so it can adapt to future needs.
+Any necessary enhancements, corrections, and changes are made during the maintenance phase to ensure the system continues to work and remain updated to meet business goals.
+It is necessary to maintain and upgrade the system from time to time to adapt to future needs.
 The three primary activities involved in the maintenance phase are as follows:

 - Support the system users